increase conversions on your website

 Ensure the Homepage Links to Key Pages

 Your homepage is the gateway to your website.
-If it doesn’t provide clear links to conversion-focused pages-like product categories, pricing, or lead capture forms-users may not know where to go next.
+If it does not link clearly to conversion-focused pages like product categories, pricing, or lead capture forms, users may not know where to go next.

-A well-structured homepage should guide visitors toward the most important areas of your site.
-Strategic internal linking to service pages, testimonials, and CTAs keeps users engaged and increases the likelihood of them taking action.
+A well-structured homepage guides visitors toward the most important areas of your site.
+Strategic internal linking to service pages, testimonials, and CTAs keeps users engaged and improves the likelihood of them taking action.
 The easier it is to navigate from the homepage, the higher the conversion rate.

 boost conversions on website

-Linking key pages from the homepage helps to increase conversions.
+Linking key pages from the homepage helps to increase conversions on your website.

 30